-A mature approach might further use those tools to generate insight into how a platform is performing, and what the context of inappropriate actions tends to be.
-If issues are consistently being flagged around a particular product category, or in certain markets, businesses can take action such as modifying the user interface or adding targeted warning messages to make those events less likely.
+A mature approach might further use those tools to generate insight into how a platform performs and the context of inappropriate actions.
+Suppose issues are consistently flagged around a particular product category or in certain markets.
+In that case, businesses can take action, such as modifying the user interface or adding targeted warning messages to make those events less likely.

-If, on the other hand, we see what users are doing on a platform not just as interaction, but as creativity, that might point us towards the need to use moderation in a way that maximizes their scope for self-expression.
-Rather than relying only on the ‘stick’ approach of punishing bad content – which will always shift the experience closer to the traditional model of having limited options from a business – we can also look to offer a ‘carrot’ approach which avoids a sense of limitation on what users can do.
+If, on the other hand, we see what users are doing on a platform not just as an interaction but as creativity, that might point us toward the need to use moderation in a way that maximizes their scope for self-expression.
+Rather than relying only on the “stick” approach of punishing bad content – which will always shift the experience closer to the traditional model of having limited options from a business – we can also look to offer a ‘carrot’ approach which avoids a sense of limitation on what users can do.

 This might, for instance, involve automatically promoting content that closely matches the brand’s values to the forefront of a user’s experience, giving them a clear social model of how they could or should behave on the platform.

-It might respond to potentially problematic content by asking the user to reconsider their approach, rather than immediately putting it in a queue for approval by a human moderator.
+It might respond to potentially problematic content by asking the user to reconsider its approach rather than immediately putting it in a queue for approval by a human moderator.
 It might even allow people to manage what kinds of content they are comfortable seeing, giving other users greater leeway to express themselves freely.

-Ultimately, the goal of offering UGC options is to attract and retain the users who best match a brand’s personality and values.
+Ultimately, offering UGC options aims to attract and retain the users who best match a brand’s personality and values.
 That means allowing them to exercise their creative instincts – and content moderation tools can be just as valuable here as they are for limiting inappropriate speech.

 The Job Scams Epidemic